ayushbudh/sequential_parallel_dijkstra_SHP_algorithm/README.md

-# Sequential and Parallel Dijkstra Shortest Path Algorithm
+# Sequential and Parallel Dijkstra Shortest Path Algorithm (Using OpenMP)

 ## Installation